Jmcleodfoss/simple-rest-tester/README.md

 ## Test File Names
 By convention, the base file name is the same as the testname member, with the extension "json": METHOD_service_response.json, e.g. POST_myservice_200.json, but you may pick whatever convention you like.
+If you are using srt-geneator to generate test files from an openapi specification, you may use the filename key to specify a custom name.

 ## Creating Tests from an OpenAPI Specification: srt-generator
 ### Running srt-generator